saucesteals/TikTokCord/README.md

 ## TikTokCord ♪
-Automatically send in-app videos of tiktoks send in any chat!
+Automatically send in-app videos of tiktoks sent in any chat!

 ### Installation ⚙️